sph-mn/sph-db/readme.md

 # project goals
 * a minimal embeddable database to store records without having to construct high-level query language strings for each query
-* graph-like relations without having to manage junction tables
+* relation-like relations without having to manage junction tables

 # features
 ## data model
 * records that act as nodes and can be in relations to build a graph
-* nodes have identifiers for random access. they are of custom type, similar to table rows in relational databases, and indexable
+* records have identifiers for random access. they are similar to table rows in relational databases, and indexable
 * relations are directed, labeled, unidirectionally ordered and small

 ## technology